 I’ve seen a lot of pregnant women out and about lately during my normal weekly shopping trips.
 I’m not complaining or anything.
 In fact, I think it’s a great thing that more people are having children.
-The only thing I could probably do without are the constant advertising campaigns I’m bombarded with, as a parent blogger, that are geared toward new mothers.
+The only thing I could probably do without is the constant advertising campaigns I’m bombarded with, as a parent blogger, geared toward new mothers.

 Baby Shower Gift No. 1: Pee-Pee Teepees

 This is one of the dumbest ideas on the market today.
 Even as a gag gift (which I hope it is because no one could actually be trying to use these, could they?), it’s just an awful idea.
 Every experienced parent knows that the trick to changing little boys is to be quick, and keep that part of the baby’s anatomy covered as much and as quickly as possible.
 It’s not like you spend an hour changing a diaper.
 If you’re doing it right, it’s a job that lasts less than a couple of minutes.
 Being a parent of twins, and changing eight to 12 diapers per day for the first couple of years, I’d like to think that I could give the guys in Jeff Gordon’s pit crew a run for their money.

 Do you know who buys pee-pee teepees?
 People that don’t have children.
 People who have changed three diapers their entire lives.
 People who have gotten squirted one time.

 Do you know what I think of when I see these things displayed on an endcap in Babies R Us?
 This:

 Buying intimate apparel for a friend, or worse yet — a friend’s wife, is just wrong on way too many levels.